awildergoose/tsquirrel/README.md

 To run in a standard (non-valve) Squirrel environment, you may use:

 -   Please note: This requires you to compile Squirrel yourself,
--   You can do this by downloading the source code from [here](https://github.com/albertodemichelis/squirrel/releases/tag/v3.2).
+-   You can do this by downloading and compiling the source code from [here](https://github.com/albertodemichelis/squirrel/releases/tag/v3.2).
--   The working method for me was to use CMake, Find what works best for you.
+-   I managed to compile Squirrel using CMake, Find what works best for you.

 ```bash
 bun watchtest